Chapter Twenty-Seven: Criminal Hero

 "I understand why... so may I…" Raphtalia looked up into his face.
 "May I go with you when you leave?"
 She asked sincerely.

-She quickly continued.
-"I, I know that your world is different from mine… but I… I don't want to stay if you're going."
+She continued.
+"I, I know that your world is different from mine… but I… I wouldn't want to stay if you're going."
 She said sadly.
 "I couldn't… I wouldn't.
 Not after everything we've been through together.
-I couldn't bear to be separated from you Master Naofumi."
+I couldn't bear to be separated from you, Naofumi."

 Naofumi stared at her for a moment… as happy as was to hear she'd whole-heartedly want to go back with him...
 "But… what about your friends… what about Filo…"

 Raphtalia opened her mouth to say something, but nothing came out.
 She couldn't think of a response to that.
 She hung her head, and her tail sagged on the ground behind her.
-In her selfish hurry to want to affirm to Naofumi that she'd want to stay with him, she forgot about her friends and Filo.
+In her selfish hurry to want to affirm to Naofumi that she'd want to stay with him, she forgot about everyone else.

-"What if we were to both stay here Naofumi?"
+"What if we were to both stay here?"
 Raphtalia asked.

 Naofumi blinked at that.
 "What?"

 Raphtalia looked down at her hands.
 "I know from what you've told me that you liked your world… and I know this world hasn't treated you kindly… but what if one day it did?
-What if, one day, we didn't have to hide, and people treated you like a real hero… would you want to stay then?"
-She asked.
+What if, one day, we didn't have to hide... what if we had a home to stay in, and people who treated you kindly… would you want to stay then?"
+She asked quietly.

 Naofumi thought about it.
 He hadn't really put much thought into staying here before… "I mean, you don't have to answer that now either," Raphtalia said, a slight blush traveling up her face.
 "I know it wouldn't be that easy...
 But if that was all it'd take… I'd do my best.
-I'd try everything I could to prove to everyone that you're the Great Shield Hero."
+I'd try everything I could to prove to everyone that you're the Great Shield Hero so you wouldn't have to leave us."

 Raphtalia smiled widely at that, and her tail started to wag fiercely behind her again.
 Then a blush traveled up her face again, and she quickly turned away in embarrassment.